-Grants.gov is the website that the U.S. Government uses to inform citizens of grant opportunities; it provides a portal for submitting applications to U.S. Government agencies.
+Grants.gov is the website that the U.S. Government uses to inform citizens of grant and cooperative agreement opportunities; it provides a portal for submitting applications to U.S. Government agencies.
 More information can be found on the Grants.gov website.

-4. Is there anything that we need to do immediately to better prepare for our new grant application?
+4. Is there anything that we need to do immediately to better prepare for our new application?